sudo-vaibhav/react-workshop/README.md

     - React Server Components
     - Next.js and modern frameworks
     - Server-side rendering concepts

-  - Mini-Project (40 minutes)
-    - Build a small but complete application incorporating:
-      - Multiple components
-      - State management
-      - Context API
+    - Difference in build sizes
+    - Benefits of Next JS:
+      - disable javascript demo
+      - out of the box support for pages
-      - Data fetching
+      - image optimisation
+      - ready deployment option with Vercel (SaaS)
+      - support for APIs
-      - Basic routing
+      - server actions
-    - Suggested Project: Simple blog post viewer with comments
+    - suspense boundaries and use

 ## Workshop Prerequisites
 - Basic understanding of HTML, CSS, and JavaScript (ES6+)